FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 Modules offer a flexible environment to manage multiple versions of software.
 This system is also used on JURECA: [Module usage on JURECA](https://apps.fz-juelich.de/jsc/hps/jureca/software-modules.html).

-As the FDS (and some other) module are not globaly installed, they need to be added to the user's environment.
+As the FDS (and some other) modules are not globaly installed, they need to be added to the user's environment.
 This can be done with

 ```
 > module use -a ~arnold1/modules_fire/